 Although not designed for this use, the Razer DeathStalker V2 Pro is good for office use.
 It has an impressive build quality, and its low-profile makes it fairly comfortable to type on without a wrist rest.
 The linear low-profile optical switches on this unit are quiet, and you can wirelessly pair this keyboard with up to three devices via Bluetooth.
 Unfortunately, the typing quality is only decent as the switches feel mushy, and the spacing between keys feels a bit cramped.
 The keys also wobble somewhat, though it's only noticeable while typing on some of the modifier keys.

 The Razer DeathStalker V2 Pro is an impressive keyboard for programming.
-It feels very sturdy and has fairly good ergonomics thanks to its low-profile design.
+It feels very sturdy and is fairly comfortable to type on thanks to its low-profile design.
 It has full RGB backlighting and full macro-programmability on any key.
 Plus, you can pair it with up to three devices simultaneously using Bluetooth.
 This keyboard is also fully compatible with all major operating systems, though the software is only compatible with Windows.

 The Razer DeathStalker V2 Pro is very good for use with an entertainment or home theater setup.
 It connects wirelessly with its USB receiver or via Bluetooth and has full RGB backlighting with shine-through legends, meaning you can see the keys in a darkened room.
 It also has a dedicated multi-function media button and a volume roller.
 However, it lacks a trackpad, so you'll still need a mouse to navigate on-screen menus.